Bioye97/blend/README.md

 Plots averaging kernels on the support of arbitrary space.

-One major application is the smooth merging of multidimensional datasets defined on regular grids, like so:
+One major application is the smooth merging of multidimensional datasets defined on regular grids.

 ![Blending weights from a cosine taper function defined on the support of an isotoxal star](doc/star.png)